Home

 Radar

-While at M.I.T., Higinbotham researched and developed radio detecting and ranging (radar) devices for application during World War II.
+While at M.I.T., Higinbotham researched and developed radio-detecting and ranging (radar) devices for application during World War II.
 During this time, analog computers were being developed and adapted for military initiatives, primarily for simulations.
 Higinbotham designed displays using cathode-ray tubes, or CRTs.
 Among the many initiatives that Higinbotham worked on, one was a joint project with Bell Laboratories to develop the Eagle Radar, a high-altitude bombing system.
 He designed the indicator’s subsystem.

 Atomic Bomb

 In 1943 when Higinbotham first arrived at Los Alamos, he found that the electronics were outdated compared to M.I.T.
 He built triggered sweeps for the oscilloscopes, fast amplifiers, and low-capacity probes.
-At Los Alamos, Higinbothams worked on a classified military assignment to research and develop design components for the first atomic bomb.
+At Los Alamos, Higginbotham worked on a classified military assignment to research and develop design components for the first atomic bomb.
 Higinbotham and his team worked on electronic amplifiers, counters, and recorders for the atomic bomb.
 They developed the timing circuits that would control the bomb before detonation.

 Federation of American Scientists